-- A. Government offices and administrative buildings; - B. Schools; - C. Cemeteries; - D. Transit centers; - E. Water or sewer treatment plants, pump station, and other utility buildings or structures; - F. Fire stations and public safety training facilities; and - G. Publicly owned and operated community meeting halls or conference halls open to and used by the general public.
+- A. Government offices;

+- B. Schools;

+- C. Cemeteries;

+- D. Transit centers;

+- E. Water or sewer treatment plants, pump station, and other utility buildings or structures;

+- F. Fire stations and public safety training facilities; and

+- G. Publicly owned and operated community meeting halls, conference halls, or other facilities open to and used by the general public.